exercism/typescript/docs/ABOUT.md

 some ECMAScript features such as classes.
 Types are optional and flexible (for example, you can specify an argument is a string OR a number).
 Types allow tooling available in most code editors that improve the development experience such as code completion and method detection, both in your own code and in packages you use.
-It supports many upcoming ECMASCript features (such as async/await).
-TS can be written in OO or functional styles.
+It supports many upcoming ECMAScript features (such as async/await).
+TS can be written in Object Oriented or Functional styles.
 It is compatible with all existing JS packages.
 TS transpiles to clean, readable JS.

-Try it out at the [playground](https://www.typescriptlang.org/play), and stay up to date via [the Typescript blog](https://devblogs.microsoft.com/typescript/) and [Twitter account](https://twitter.com/typescriptlang).
+Try it out at the [playground](https://www.typescriptlang.org/play), and stay up to date via [the Typescript blog](https://devblogs.microsoft.com/typescript/) and [Twitter account](https://twitter.com/typescript).